ots-m2m/sew-lwm2m-reference-design/README.md

 gtcoregw_1      | 2017-07-27 23:08:14,347 INFO EventServlet$ClientCoapListener - {"timestamp":1501196894347,"incoming":false,"type":"ACK","mId":26745,"token":"","port":0,"dir":"SEN
 ```

-By inspecting this log, we can see the TLV payload for the resource /8002/2/2 which is the Latest Paylod reosurce on our Interval Data Delivery instance
+By inspecting this log, we can see the TLV payload for the resource /8002/2/2 which is the Latest Payload resources on our Interval Data Delivery instance

 ```
 880243480040029f191f4a039f9f1a597a764e059f9f08ff9f07ff9f08ff9f07ff9f08ff9f08ff9f07ff9f06ff9f06ff9f05ff9f05ff9f06ff9f06ff9f05ff9f05ffffffffff
 ```

-This paylod is TLV encoded, after removing the TLV header we get the opaque bytes
+This payload is TLV encoded, after removing the TLV header we get the opaque bytes

 ```
 029f191f4a039f9f1a597a764e059f9f08ff9f07ff9f08ff9f07ff9f08ff9f08ff9f07ff9f06ff9f06ff9f05ff9f05ff9f06ff9f06ff9f05ff9f05ffffffffff
 ```

-Noting that with the 4013 reosurce, the first byte tells us the encoding, in this case 0x02 tells us it is cbor.
+Noting that with the 4013 resources, the first byte tells us the encoding, in this case 0x02 tells us it is cbor.
 Passing this data to a [CBOR decoder](cbor.me) we get:

 ```
 [8010, 3, [[1501197902, 5, [[8], [7], [8], [7], [8], [8], [7], [6], [6], [5], [5], [6], [6], [5], [5]]]]]